-The flat was on the Westminster side of Pimlico so a walk around Westminster, Big Ben and this area of the West end of London was easy.
+I have always loved visiting capital cities.
+And if given the option I would choose a European city tour for a week’s holiday almost every time.
+The flat was on the Westminster side of Pimlico in London.
+So a walk around Westminster, Big Ben and this area of the West end of London was easy.
 All in all this was a fantastic location for a spot of cat-sitting in London.

 1. Houses of Parliament and Big Ben